parklab/NGSCheckMate/README.md

 * Required arguments
 ```
 -B | -V		A flag that indicates an input file type (B: BAM, V: VCF)
+		Input bam files need to be sorted by coordinates and indexed.

 -d DIR		A directory that contains input files
   or